 At the heart of City, the water of the Inner Harbor and the many tributaries that flow into it are a central feature of Baltimore's historic landscape.
 Considering how closely Baltimore has developed alongside the water, it is understandable that the City has endured a history of significant flooding events.
+As Table 32 conveys, the events.
 As Table 32 conveys, the annualized flood occurrences total for Baltimore City is 3.27, including flash floods and flooding from heavy rain.
 Recognizing this historical information and anticipating future increases, flooding is considered a high-risk hazard for the City of Baltimore.